Carlolis/car-sharing-back/README.md

 ## Project Name

-This project is a Scala 3 application using EdgeDB for database management and Bleep for build automation.
+This project is a Scala 3 application using GelDB for database management and Bleep for build automation.

 ### Prerequisites

 - Scala 3
-- EdgeDB
+- GelDB
 - Bleep

 ### Setup

-#### Install EdgeDB
+#### Install GelDB

-Follow the [EdgeDB installation guide](https://www.edgedb.com/docs/guides/deployment/installation) to install EdgeDB on your system.
+Follow the [GelDB installation guide](https://wwwgeldatacom/docs/guides/deployment/installation) to install GelDB on your system.

 #### Install Bleep